 “The blow stung, but there was a lesson to be learned from that.
 He was always teaching, training.
 Once I had children of my own, I had an even greater appreciation for the example he set for both my sister and me.”

 Greg Graves ultimately received an appointment to West Point himself, following in his father’s footsteps.
-While a cadet, he was introduced to his future wife by close friends of his parents living in College Station.
+While a cadet in the late 1980s, Greg was introduced to his future wife by close friends of his parents living in College Station.

-Andy Seidel was pastor of Grace Bible Church in College Station and he and his wife, Gail, had become well-acquainted with Wya Geitz.
+At the time, Andy Seidel was pastor of Grace Bible Church in College Station.
+He and his wife Gail had become well-acquainted with Wya Geitz.
 They were also friends with Howard and Gracie Graves.
 Andy and Howard had gone to West Point together and formed a lasting bond there.

 “Over Christmas one year, Mom told Gail that I was never going to settle down,” Greg remembers.
 “Gail told Mom she thought she might know the perfect girl for me.
 That was Wya.”

 At the time, Howard Graves was working as commandant of the U.S. Army War College in Carlisle, Pennsylvania.
-He soon moved to his position within the Pentagon, and then in 1991 took his post at West Point, serving there until his retirement from the military in 1996.
+He soon moved to the Pentagon in Washington to assume his position with the Joint Chiefs.
+In 1991 took his post at West Point, serving there until his retirement from the military in 1996.

 Being a general’s son made life “interesting” for Plebe Graves.

-“‘You’re dad’s a general?
+“‘Your dad’s a general?
 What happened to YOU???’
-I heard that a lot,” he laughs.
+I heard that a lot,” Greg laughs.

 Greg graduated from West Point in 1988 and married Wya after her graduation from A&M in 1990.